jayantbsai/points_redemption/README.md

-# Maximing Credit Card Redemption Points
+# Maximizing Credit Card Redemption Points
+Check out my analysis on how to maximize credit card points and save!
+Last month, I saved 35% by redeeming my points for Apple gift cards instead of using points for new AirPods.

 ### Install dependencies
 Run command to install